You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 A market report about a particular neighborhood that includes special deals you use in a lead generation campaign on Facebook.

-You, more often than not, find cold buyer prospects (buying hasn’t come to their minds yet) on that social media platform.
+You often find cold buyer prospects (buying hasn’t come to their minds yet) on that social media platform.

 Such a market report will not do as well as a free guide that teaches how tenants can reduce their annual and monthly costs and save for a down payment.